IIEleven11/StyleTTS2FineTune/README.md

 ### Segmentation and Transcription

 1. Navigate to the main directory (You should see the folder makeDataset)
+2. Within srtsegmenter.py are some variables to adjust. buffer_time and max_allowed_gap and the final if statement has a desired range you can adjust.
+You can try to use the defaults I have set, they worked for me.
+BUT!
+Theres a chance this will not work out well for your dataset.
+The process I went through would be to adjust buffer_time then run srtsegmenter.py.
+Go listen to the segments in order, if they are overlapping, cut mid sentence, or have artifacts then go back and adjust buffer_time.
+Repeat until you get desired results.
-2. Run the segmentation script (python makeDataset/tools/srtsegmenter.py
+3. Run the segmentation script (python makeDataset/tools/srtsegmenter.py)
-3. Run the add_padding.py script to add a duration of silece to the end of each audio clip.
+4. Run the add_padding.py script to add a duration of silece to the end of each audio clip.

 The above steps will generate a set of segmented audio files, a folder of bad audio it didn't like, and an output.txt file.
 I have it set to throw out segmemts under 1 second and over 11.6 seconds.
 You can adjust this to varying degrees.